FULL PRIVACY NOTICE

-We restrict access to your personal data to those employees who need that information to perform their role and help provide services to you.
+We restrict access to your personal data to those team members who need that information to perform their role and help provide services to you.

-We provide training to all our employees about the importance of maintaining the confidentiality and security of your information.
+We provide training to all our team members about the importance of maintaining the confidentiality and security of your information.

 Please contact us if you have any questions about the security measures we have in place.

 How long will we keep your personal data?

 We’ll only keep your personal data for as long as is necessary for the purpose for which it was collected and to comply with applicable law or resolve disputes.
 This means we set retention periods for all the personal data we collect.

 When that retention period has passed, your data will either be completely deleted in a secure manner or anonymised e.g. by aggregation with other data in a non-identifiable way for statistical analysis and service planning purposes.

 We retain our data in line with the Information Governance Alliance’s guidelines and some examples of personal data retention periods are available in our full Privacy Notice but please contact us if you have any questions about our Data Retention policies.

 Who do we share your personal data with?